-Hey there, traveller!
-By clicking “Oh yes”, you agree to the storing of cookies on your device to enhance site navigation and analyse site usage.
-You can view our Privacy Policy for more information.
+Hey there, traveler!
+By clicking 'Yes', you agree to the use of cookies to enhance site navigation and analyze site usage.
+You can view our [Privacy Policy] for more details.

 African Table